McGillX/course-development-guide/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to McGillX Course Developement Guide
+Welcome to McGillX Course Development Guide
 =============================================================

 This documentation is meant as a reference for McGillX staff and other members of the edX community.